KBNLwikimedia/kbnlwikimedia.github.io/games/README.md

 <img src="../media/game-console-handheld.svg" align="left" width="100" hspace="20" vspace="10"/>

-# Overview of games related to the Wikimedia effort of the KB.
+# Overview of games related to the Wikimedia effort of the KB
 <br clear="all"/>

 Wikifaces